What is short term car insurance?

-Short term car insurance covers a motorist for a limited period of time between 1 and 28 days.
+Short term car insurance covers a motorist cheaply for a limited period of time between 1 and 28 days.
 This cover is used by motorists who need to be covered on another vehicle temporarily, for example when borrowing a friend's car to move or when going on a holiday; or perhaps when buying a car and needing cover to drive it home.

-Temporary car insurance could save your driving licence!
+Temporary cover could save your driving licence!

 It is generally accepted that 5% of the drivers on British roads are uninsured.
 What is not as well known is that about a third of these genuinely believe that they are in fact covered, even though they are not!

 Unfortunately two things have happened; firstly the government has decided that this is not a good thing, and has made representations to the insurance industry to drop the whole idea; and secondly, partly in response to the difficulties that the industry is going through, a lot of insurers have introduced a number of conditions.
 For example some of them do not extend this cover to people under 25, some to cars over a certain cubic capacity, some to cars owned by spouses or other relatives.
 This can very easily mean that someone who borrows a car for a small period while may well assume that he or she is insured, when this simply is not the case.

 The moral is to check the insurance situation scrupulously, whether you are lending a car to someone, or borrowing one yourself; and if in the slightest doubt take out some temporary insurance to cover the period of the loan.